 Vircom’s white papers help it stand out in a herd of 200 anti-spam vendors and make them the “go-to guys” for many journalists.

 “Our white papers have given us a very solid relationship with journalists who see us as experts on certain topics,” says Bourdeau.

-“These people trust our opinion because they read our white papers.
+“These people trust our opinion because they’ve read our white papers.
 Of course, we are here to sell some software, but we also have a mission to inform.
 We always try to answer one big question in every white paper.”

-Take it from me, once a journalist has a reliable source, they keep on coming back.
+And once a journalist has a reliable source, they keep on coming back.

 White paper tip #13: Don’t just copy others